Teichlab/cellphonedb/README.md

 ## Exporting database table

-You can export datatabase tables calling the export method
+You can export datatabase tables to csv, calling the export method.
+Outout is stored in out folder.

     python manage.py export protein